Petar Leković: World War I

 The beginning of the World War I, in July 1914, found him serving his military service in Kragujevac.
 After the outbreak of the war, he was assigned to the First Company of the Second Battalion of the Fifth Infantry Regiment of the Drina Division.
 With this unit, he took part in the battles on the Cer and Drina, during the summer and early autumn of 1914.
 Leković distinguished himself in these battles with his courage, and he also captured several enemy soldiers.
 After the Battle of Kolubara and the victorious offensive of the Serbian army, he broke out with his unit on the Sava, near Obrenovac.
 Then a great epidemic of typhus began, so Petar fell ill with typhus.
 After recovering, he returned home briefly, but soon returned to his unit.

-In October 1915, when the great enemy invasion of the Kingdom of Serbia began, Petar took part in the first battles on the Sava.
+In October 1915, when the great enemy invasion of the Kingdom of Serbia began, Petar took part in the first battles on the Sava river.
 After withdrawing from the initial positions, together with several soldiers, near the village of Grabovac, near Obrenovac, he protected the withdrawal of his unit.
 He was then wounded in the leg.
 After stationing his unit in Kragujevac, he refused to go to the hospital and remained in the unit at his own request.
 He then took part in the battles near Kraljevo and Raška, and then in Kosovo and near Peć.
 Since he had problems with the wound, which could not heal in any way, he was transferred to the rear.
 Due to the sudden German attack, his unit had to withdraw, so he was captured along with other exhausted soldiers from the background.